 Sear it on a hot grill - with a charcoal grill, you can finish the searing quickly with no fuss.
 After smoking at a low temp; open all the vents and add some more fuel to get it as hot as possible.
 Brush some melted butter or oil on the steak before placing it on the grill to promote browning.

-Depending on the grill/smoker you are using, you may or may not have the ability to sear the tri tip after it is cooked.
-If your smoker can't get up to a suitable temperature, don't you worry.
-There are options:
+Depending on the grill/smoker you are using, you may or may not have the ability to sear the tri-tip after it is cooked.
+If your smoker can’t get up to a suitable temperature, don’t worry, you can use a heavy bottom skillet.

 Sear it in a skillet - This is the best choice if you aren't able to get your grill super hot.
 A grill that isn't hot enough will take too long to sear and overcook the steak.
 Use a heavy cast iron or carbon steel skillet with some canola oil and a little butter.